2018 Cheez-It Bowl: First half

+Chase Garbers (pictured in 2019) scored the only touchdown of the first half.

 The game's opening kickoff by TCU's Cole Bunce went out-of-bounds, giving California possession of the ball at their own 35-yard line.
 Each of the first three drives of the game ended with a punt; California gained 32 and 18 yards, respectively, on each of their first two drives while TCU earned 15 yards before their first punt of the game.
-TCU began their second drive from their own 17-yard line; after a rush for no gain, quarterback Grayson Muehlstein's pass was intercepted by Cal's Jaylinn Hawkins at the TCU 34-yard line.
+TCU began their second drive from their own 17-yard line; after a rush for no gain, quarterback Grayson Muehlstein's pass was intercepted by Cal safety Jaylinn Hawkins at the TCU 34-yard line.
 California followed with a 30-yard pass from quarterback Chase Garbers to wide receiver Kanawai Noa on their next play from scrimmage and immediately afterward scored the game's first points on a 4-yard touchdown rush by Garbers.
 Placekicker Greg Thomas made the extra point, giving Cal a 7–0 lead.
 TCU's ensuing series ended with the game's first three-and-out, giving Cal possession at their own 26-yard line.
-The Golden Bears advanced to the TCU 44-yard line in three plays before committing their first turnover, a Julius Lewis interception on a pass by Garbers.
+The Golden Bears advanced to the TCU 44-yard line in three plays before committing their first turnover, an interception by cornerback Julius Lewis on a pass by Garbers.
 The first quarter concluded several plays later with TCU in possession of the ball at the California 47-yard line.